-At West Byfleet Infant School we recognise the importance of seeking specialist advice from experienced practitioners when a child, despite class-based interventions, continues to progress at rate slower than expected.
+At West Byfleet Infant School we recognise the importance of seeking specialist advice from experienced practitioners when a child, despite class-based interventions, continues to progress at a rate slower than expected.
 We are fortunate to have access to a range of support services in Surrey, some of which are County based and some which are run by Virgin Care within the local NHS Primary Care Trust.
 We pride ourselves in forming very close links with these agencies and recognising the importance of working together to improve opportunities for children in our care.

 County-based supporting agencies offer a range of services as follows: Services include:

 - Parent outreach